 If you are in arrears on a second mortgage or other secured loan, you should get advice from an experienced adviser, for example, at a citizens Advice Bureau.
 To search for details of your nearest CAB, including those that can give advice by email, click on nearest CAB.

-Your mortgage lender should not start court action against you without following certain rules laid down by the Financial Services Authority (FSA).
+Your mortgage lender should not start court action against you without following certain rules laid down by the Financial Conduct Authority (FCA).
 The rules say that your mortgage lender must treat you fairly and give you a reasonable chance to make arrangements to pay off the arrears, if you are able to.
 They must consider any reasonable request from you to change when or how you pay.
 Your mortgage lender should only start court action as a last resort, if all other attempts to collect the arrears have got nowhere.

 If your mortgage lender doesn't follow these rules, you can complain to the Financial Ombudsman Service.

-As well as following the FSA rules, your mortgage lender should go through certain other procedures before they start court action.
+As well as following the FCA rules, your mortgage lender should go through certain other procedures before they start court action.
 These are called a pre-action protocol.
 If the case does go to court, the judge will take into account whether or not your lender has followed the protocol.
 This could affect the outcome of the case.
 For example, if your lender hasn't followed the protocol, you can use this to help you persuade the judge to grant a suspended possession order rather than an outright possession order.